stevensommer/SmokeScreen/README.md

 * bc `sudo apt-get install bc`
 * [Plex Media Server](https://plex.tv)
 * Sonarr, Radarr, SABnzbd, Torrent Clients (optional)

-* Plex running as the same user as the scripts:
+IMPORTANT: Plex must run as the SAME USER as the scripts.
+On Ubuntu, this is done by:

 At the command line:
 `sudo service plexmediaserver stop`